-So what's a girl to do?
+So what's a person to do?

-Is it fair?
-No. But every job has it's good and bad points.
+But every job has it's good and bad points.
 There were times that I would work from 7a - 7p to guarantee my work got done because I knew that in the hours my boss was in (9a - 5/6p), I would be taking care of much of her work instead of my own.

 Following are some steps to help alleviate your situation:

-Give yourself plenty of buffer time to accommodate potential time eaten while dealing with your boss's mistakes.
-If you don't have to clean up their mess, keep continuing with your own goals and look like a rock star for getting projects done before deadline.
+Give yourself plenty of buffer time to accommodate the potential time eaten while dealing with your boss's mistakes.
+If you don't have to clean up their mess, keep continuing with your own goals, and look like the most productive badass ever by getting projects done before deadline.

 Many of my former colleagues would call me in to see their desks after they'd cleaned them off.
 I loved inspiring them to do it, and it's a benefit to the entire department that pays off in productivity, results and recognition.